Skimlinks Test

 Why Shedding Is Actually a Good Thing

-It might feel frustrating to vacuum up stray fibres, but here’s why shedding is a positive sign:
+It might feel frustrating to vacuum up stray fibres during the first couple of month, but here’s why shedding is a positive sign:

 - Durability and strength: Wool fibres are naturally springy and resilient.
 Once the initial loose fibres are released, what’s left behind is a tighter, stronger pile that can withstand decades of use.